zandautov-art/Battle-Ship-Project/README.md

 To enter the coordinate it's  enough to enter "xy".
 The player presses "enter" button.(in case input has more than 2 characters the first 2 characters will be taken as input)
 The player indicates the direction of the ship (vertical or horizontal).
 Then player presses "enter" again. if the input is invalid the program will ask to place a ship again.
 Otherwise the ship will be placed on board.

+On each turn the player see his own board on the left and the opponent's board on the right.
+Ships on opponents board will be unvisible.

+"X" denotes a cell that belong to some ship and was destroyed "." denotes a miss(the attacked cell which doesn't belong to any ship) "■" denotes a cell of player's ship and wasn't attacked

 IMPORTANT: for 2Players mode each of two players share the screen must not look at each inputs and screen while the other makes a turn.